psenough/vainglory_draft_simulator/README.md

 For an open pick h in H the advantage / disadvantage of the pick for the team is chanceOfWinning(A, B) - chanceOfWinning(A + [h], B) for the A side or chanceOfWinning(A, B) - chanceOfWinning(A, B + [h]) on B side. scnr - this problem has kept me awake during many evenings and I never had the time / chance to write the code for it :(

+ You can use win rate * pick rate and if you have ban rates too win rate * (ban rate + pick rate) I called it "relevancy"

 ## Credits

-Coded by ps with some help by physiX and 4ever.
+Coded by ps with some feedback by physiX, 4ever, Tsumibit0, Smash and shutterfly.